ygemici/osz/src/core/README.md

 The C source files in this directory are the independent ones.
 [Platform dependent code](https://github.com/bztsrc/osz/blob/master/docs/porting.md) is organized in sub-directories, and have .S assembler sources as well, at least start.S .
+For supported platforms, see [compilation](https://github.com/bztsrc/osz/blob/master/docs/compile.md)

 Files
 -----